 Ms. Bhandary joined Gulf One in May 2008.
-She has over 23 years of Investment Banking experience with extensive experience in compliance, anti-money laundering and terrorist financing, including expertise in private equity, portfolio risk monitoring and valuation; performance reviews.
+She has over 25 years of investment banking experience with extensive experience in compliance and governance, KYC/AML/CFT policies and procedures, including expertise in private equity, portfolio risk monitoring, valuations and performance reviews.
+She oversees all compliance activities and ensures that Gulf One effectively and efficiently complies with all applicable laws, regulatory requirements, policies and procedures.
 She facilitates communications and the flow of information to and among the Board, senior management and the Company's shareholders, and ensures that the Board and senior management are well advised on corporate governance issues.
 Ms. Bhandary implements systems to support the Board and is responsible for maintaining the records of the Board's actions.
-Prior to joining Gulf One, Ms. Bhandary was with BMB Investment Bank B.S.C. (c), Bahrain in their Investor Marketing and Corporate Finance departments for over 10 years.
-She holds a Bachelor of Commerce degree in Financial Accounting and Auditing from University of Mumbai, India; an Advanced Diploma in Banking Studies from the Bahrain Institute of Banking and Finance and has successfully obtained an ICA-International Diploma in Compliance from the University of Manchester Business School, United Kingdom.
+Prior to joining Gulf One, Ms. Bhandary was employed with BMB Investment Bank BSC (c) for 10 years in their Marketing and Corporate Finance divisions.
+She holds an ICA-International Diploma in Compliance from the University of Manchester Business School, United Kingdom and a Bachelor's degree in Financial Accounting and Auditing from University of Mumbai, India.